Best & Worst Days to Fly for the Holidays – Thanksgiving & Christmas 2023

 It is, but it is not ideal for most people.

-It is, but most popular do not want to fly home on the day after Thanksgiving.
+It is, but most people do not want to fly home on the day after Thanksgiving.

-Book by the middle of September for the best price.
+Book by the middle of September at the latest for the best price, but you should ideally book earlier.
 Book even earlier for international flights.
 Do not wait until after Halloween to book.

 It depends since Christmas is on a different day each year.
 Shoot for at least a few days before Christmas Eve.